discourse/discourse-adplugin/README.md

 250 x 250 | |

-## Questions/Feedback/Contributing?
+## Questions or Want to Contribute?

 Open an Issue on this repository to start a chat.

 Issues and Pull Requests are greatly appreciated.
 Bear in mind that when submitting feature requests, if it's not something that most people will use, it probably won't get merged.

 ## Credits